 Mental health is a top priority in our communities

 At the 2016 Bridge to Health Conference, participants identified mental health as a major issue of concern in Northland communities.
-The 2019 Duluth Community Health Needs Assessment also determined that mental health was a top priority for the community to address.
+The 2019 and 2022 Duluth Community Health Needs Assessments also determined that mental health was a top priority for the community to address.

 To address community mental health, a collaborative of businesses, organizations and people in Northeastern Minnesota and Northwestern Wisconsin formed to eliminate the stigma surrounding mental illness, and connect people with mental health care resources.
-The collaborative is called Northland Healthy Minds.
-Generations advances the efforts of Northland Healthy Minds through leadership on the Executive Committee, organizing events, financial support, and serving as the fiscal agenct for the collaborative.
+The collaborative was called Northland Healthy Minds.
+Generations advanced the efforts of Northland Healthy Minds through leadership on the Executive Committee, organizing events, financial support, and serving as the fiscal agent for the collaborative.

-Starting in 2017, Northland Healthy Minds planned and hosted regular community events, and connected with employers for workplace outreach.
-Northland Healthy Minds focuses most of its outreach and education efforts in May for Mental Health Awareness Month, and is growing its capacity to organize events and engage employers year-round.
-Past events have included resource fairs, speakers, documentary screenings, and art exhibit, an art workshop, theater performances for youth about mental health, and laughter yoga.
+From 2017 through 2021, Northland Healthy Minds planned and hosted regular community events, and connected with employers for workplace outreach.
+Northland Healthy Minds focused most of its outreach and education efforts in May for Mental Health Awareness Month.
+Events included resource fairs, speakers, documentary screenings, and art exhibit, an art workshop, theater performances for youth about mental health, and laughter yoga.

 The Clarity Project, A regional collaborative working to address the gaps in the continuum of mental health care – and crisis care, specifically, is another collaborative Generations has been a part of.
 Generations’ contribution to The Clarity Project includes the development, distribution, and analysis of a survey designed to assess the existing adult mental health crisis care resources and gaps in the greater Duluth area.